Ray Johnston (English footballer): Hallen

+Mangotsfield United

 On 3 June 2021, it was announced that Johnston would take over the vacant position at Southern Football League Division One South club, Mangotsfield United.
-His first win at the club was a 3-0 victory at home to Western League outfit, Tavistock AFC, in the FA Cup Preliminary Round.
+His first win at the club was a 3-0 victory at home to Western League outfit, Tavistock AFC, in the FA Cup preliminary round.
 He went 8 league games before getting his first league win at the club, a 3-1 victory at home to relegation rivals, Cinderford Town.
-The reverse fixture saw the end of Johnston’s tenure, with a 3-0 defeat at Cinderford leaving Mangotsfield with just 16 points after 24 games, 1 point behind Cinderford and occupying the final relegation place in 18th.
+The reverse fixture saw the end of Johnston's tenure, with a 3-0 defeat at Cinderford leaving Mangotsfield with just 16 points after 24 games, 1 point behind Cinderford and occupying the final relegation place in 18th.
 The club released the following statement on 9 February 2022, " Mangotsfield United FC has today parted company with 1st Team Manager Ray Johnston.
 Ray joined at the start of this season along with Terry Moore who have both worked tirelessly throughout the season for the club, for which we are all very grateful.
 With a quarter of the season remaining, the club feels that a fresh outlook is needed to reinvigorate the team.
 We would like to thank Ray and Terry for all their work this season and wish them all the best for the future.".

+Radstock Town

 In July 2022, it was confirmed that Johnston would take over at Western League Division One outfit, Radstock Town.

-Ray continues at the helm at Radstock Town FC.
+After joining the club well into pre-season and many of the previous seasons squad moving to other clubs, Ray had limited time to prepare his team for the upcoming season, one which would turn out to be a battle against relegation.
+At the halfway stage of the season Radstock were joint bottom with just 12 points from their first 21 games.
+With the threat of relegation to the Somerset County League a real possibility, the club stuck with Johnson and their loyalty was rewarded with a change in form during the latter half of the season, doubling their PPG and gaining 25 points from their final 21 games of the season, avoiding the drop by 6 points at Bishops Lydeard's expense and finishing the season in 19th.
+Despite the season ending with 3 clubs below Radstock and safe from relegation, it was the clubs lowest finish since the 2003/04 season, when they finished 3rd in the Somerset County Premier Division.
+The 2023/24 season saw a vast improvement from the Miners, who found themselves in a title challenge with one of Johnston's old clubs, Portishead Town.
+Radstock did however fall short with 91 points from 42 games, 8 points behind league winners Portishead Town.
+The second place finish resulted in Radstock competing in the end of season playoffs, where they lost 1-0 at home to eventual playoff winners Brislington in the semi-final, just 7 days after winning the same fixture 2-1 in their last game of the regular league season.